rolandholik/BT-sphinx-docs/source/installation.rst

 PATH
 ~~~~

-This falls more into the usage category, but I think it is good practice to put
+This falls more into the usage category, it's good practice to put the
-the installation paths into the *PATH* variable for ease of use.
+installation paths into the *PATH* variable for ease of use.

 For example like so: